ceph/ceph/doc/rbd/rbd-snapshot.rst

 	rbd snap rollback rbd/foo@snapname

-For the rollback section, you could mention that rollback means overwriting the current version with data from a snapshot, and takes longer with larger images.
-So cloning is preferable for fast recovery.

 .. note:: Rolling back an image to a snapshot means overwriting the current version of the image with data from a snapshot.
 The time it takes to execute a rollback increases with the size of the